 How Celebi event 'A Ripple in Time' works in Pokémon Go

 Where standard Field Research offers objectives that can be collected by players at any time, Special Research is a story-driven questline with specific steps.

 What else do we know?
-There will be a focus on Gen 2 Johto Pokémon (in the same way Mew was focused on Gen 1) with a tease of Johto spawns from August 20th to help complete the quests, as well as the release of Field Research relating to that generation.
+There is a focus on Gen 2 Johto Pokémon (in the same way Mew was focused on Gen 1), with the event launching with increased Johto spawns to help complete the quests, as well as the release of Field Research relating to that generation.

 If you already caught Celebi by taking part in Chicago's Go Fest, then completing the many tasks will earn you Candy to help power Celebi up.

 Additionally, what makes this interesting is Celebi is not the mysterious 'Ultra Bonus Unlock' that is rewarded if player successfully complete challenges across all three Summer Tour 2018 events.
 So what else could it be?